-The navigation and communication systems aboard the vessel include warship electronic chart display and information set-up, warship automatic identification system, integrated bridge system (IBS), a global maritime distress safety structure - A3 (GMDSS-A3), and a data link.
+The navigation and communication systems on board the vessel include warship electronic chart display and information set-up, warship automatic identification system, integrated bridge system (IBS), global maritime distress safety structure – A3 (GMDSS-A3), and data link.

-The OPV is powered by two Wärtsilä 12 V 26 diesel engines driving two controllable pitch propellers via Wärtsilä SCV 62 reduction gearbox.
-Each engine develops a power output of 4,080kW at 1,000rpm.
+The OPV is powered by two Wartsila 12 V 26 diesel engines driving two controllable pitch propellers through a Wartsila SCV 62 reduction gearbox.
+Each engine provides a power output of 4,080kW at 1,000rpm.

 Two 200kW bow thrusters are integrated on the vessel, while the shipboard electricity is supplied by three Caterpillar 3412 C generators, each with a rated power output of 435kVA at 1,500rpm.
-Emergency power supply is provided by a Caterpillar 3056 DIT 105kVA auxiliary gen-set.
+An emergency power supply is provided by a Caterpillar 3056 DIT 105kVA auxiliary gen-set.

-The propulsion system provides a maximum speed of 20kt at a maximum continuous rating (MCR) of 80%.
-The vessel can attain a maximum range of 8,000nmi at a speed of 12kt.
+The propulsion system provides a maximum speed of 20k at a maximum continuous rating (MCR) of 80%.
+The vessel can attain a maximum range of 8,000nmi at a speed of 12k.
 The longest endurance of the OPV is 30 days.